instructlab/taxonomy/docs/triaging/insights/taxonomy-insights-documentation.md

 - **Hap**: Hate, Abuse, Profanity
 - **Adult**: Sexual and erotic content

+**Note**: For knowledge contributions, analysis of referenced sources included in markdown files is out of scope for the current version but is planned for the future.

 ## Automation workflow

 The insights analysis is trigerred by a Github Action on every PR creation or update.
 The high level flow is described the the following diagram: